FuseByExample/mobile-rest-in-action/readme.md

 app.post('/articles', blogService.newPost);
 ```

 Each route is associated to a function that the server will use to call the Camel REST endpoint running into JBoss Fuse.
-By example, the SearchById function has been created as such
+By example, the `findById` function has been created as such

 ```
 exports.findById = function (req, res, next) {